 Freesync + Xbox One = So Good

-For testing, I used an Xbox One X and played several games; Forza Horizon 3, Forza Motorsport 7, Killer Instinct, Rise of the Tomb Raider and Onrush.
+For testing, I used an Xbox One X and played several games; Forza Horizon 3, Forza Motorsport 7, Killer Instinct, Rise of the Tomb Raider, and Onrush.
 The racing games would help show any tearing, while the action and fighting titles would help me see if FreeSync did anything for the input delay.
-To be honest, I did notice a slight difference from my own Samsung MU6300 when playing games at 4K.
+I did notice a slight difference from my own Samsung MU6300 when playing games at 4K.
 This is due to both TVs delivering low input at that resolution.
 The biggest difference, however, is when I switched up and played content at 1080p.
 There the Q6FN showed a huge advantage in every game.

 And then there’s Bixby…

 While everything on the Q6FN has been a pleasure to deal with, Samsung’s smartphone AI, Bixby, has made the crossover to their TVs.
 A sign of the times, especially since Amazon’s Alexa and Google’s AI’s are being integrated into everything.
-Samsung decided to get in on the action and implemented Bixby to their TVs.
+Samsung decided to get in on the action and implemented Bixby on their TVs.
 I just didn’t have much luck with Bixby.

 Review Disclosure Statement: The Samsung Q6FN was a retail unit provided to us by Samsung USA for review purposes.
-For more information on how we review video games and other media/technology, please go review our Review Guideline/Scoring Policy for more info.
+For more information on how we review video games and other media/technology, please review our Review Guideline/Scoring Policy for more info.

 At the price point, you’d be hard-pressed to find a better TV than the Q6FN.

 - Tizen is speedy, a vast improvement